The Best Tips for a Trip to Papua New Guinea

 Drinking water can pose a serious health risk in Papua New Guinea if not properly treated.
 Rely on bottled water or use proven methods like water purification tablets or portable water filters to ensure you have clean drinking water.
 Remember to use boiled or disinfected water for brushing your teeth and washing fruits and vegetables.
 Caution is also advised at street stalls and local restaurants: choose well-cooked and freshly prepared foods.

-Contact with local fauna is often tempting but can lead to health risks.
+Contact with local Fauna is often tempting but can lead to health risks.
 Many animals in Papua New Guinea are poisonous or carriers of diseases.
 In particular, avoid jellyfish and certain insects.
-Also, when hiking through the jungle: wear long clothing to prevent bites and stings, and always use sturdy footwear.
+Also, when Hiking through the jungle: wear long clothing to prevent bites and stings, and always use sturdy footwear.
 A small, well-stocked first aid kit with wound disinfectants, bandages, and possibly even a snakebite remedy is essential and can prove invaluable.

 Packing List for Papua New Guinea

 For a Trip to Papua New Guinea, you should definitely think about weatherproof clothing.
 The climatic conditions can change suddenly, and rain is not uncommon.
-A lightweight, yet thermally insulating jacket is Just as important as good hiking boots, which should be not only comfortable but also waterproof.
+A lightweight, yet thermally insulating jacket is Just as important as good Hiking boots, which should be not only comfortable but also waterproof.
 Functional clothing that dries quickly and protects you from the strong UV radiation is also highly advantageous.

 Don't forget to pack a well-stocked personal pharmacy.
 Besides standard medications like painkillers and band-aids, specialized medications such as antibiotics or antifungals might also be necessary, depending on the adventures you plan.
 During hikes or remote tours, it can also be useful to have disinfectant sprays and special blister band-aids.
 A few packs of emergency food, such as energy bars or freeze-dried meals, could also prove to be beneficial.